 Jack cackles.
 He doesn’t laugh outright very often.
 But he frequently cackles.

 “I thought I had them beat.
 I thought using your computer connection was a clean entry point.
 Once I’m in on the dark web, they can’t track me.
-But at the entry point they can tell that I’m there.
+But at that entry they can tell that I’m there.
 That is if they are waiting there for me in the first place.
 I don’t know how or why they had you tagged before I even started.
 I guess you can take some credit for that.
 You must have been causing them some concern.
-But I couldn’t see any sign of it, even though they had to be there from the beginning to track me.
+Anyway, I couldn’t see any sign of it, even though they’d have to be there from the beginning to track me.
 It’s a lesson.
 You’re never as smart as you think you are.
 Even when dealing with the FBI.
-I haven’t done anything from the bookshop since the Feds showed up, but I did set some of my own tags in return and they are there.
-I’m positive.
+I haven’t done anything from the bookshop since the Feds showed up, but I did set some of my own tags in return and they are still there.
+So I’m positive.
 Not right there in the shop.
-They could be outside at the cable link, or somewhere else.
+They could be outside at the cable link, or somewhere else close.
 So I know now that this is all my fault.”

 “You are telling me all my good work is for naught.
 All my rabble rousing and noise making had nothing to do with it?”

 “Well, maybe.
 A little.
 You are the synergist, after all.”

 “It’s a good Greek word, but I’m disappointed.
 I was just getting ready to appoint myself a hero.
 A veritable Leonidas at the Thermopylae of modern Western culture.”